St George's and Priorslee: Geography

+Education

 The Priorslee area of Telford contains the Priorslee Campus of the University of Wolverhampton.
 At the centre of the Priorslee Campus is the grade II listed eighteenth century Priorslee Hall.
-The Priorslee area is also the site of major housing developments concentrating some of the more expensive housing in the town of Telford.
 There is also a primary school and a secondary school (Holy Trinity Academy).

-Priorslee is also famous for the Lion public house, on the Shifnal Road behind Priorslee Village.
+Parish council

-There is a parish council, the lowest tier of local government.
+The parish council covers the settlements within the area and is the lowest tier of local government.

-The nearest railway stations are Oakengates and Telford Central.

-Naming

-The village of St George's was originally named "Pains Lane".